OnePlus 11 5G launch — What to expect, where to watch and more

 OnePlus 11 5G

-The OnePlus 11 5G will be powered by Qualcomm’s Snapdragon 8 Gen 2 chipset, which is also present in Samsung’s Galaxy S23 lineup, which was released earlier this month.
-The Hasselblad camera can be seen on this year’s flagship as well, which as OnePlus claims can produce “almost DSLR-level portrait”.
+The OnePlus 11 5G will be powered by Qualcomm’s Snapdragon 8 Gen 2 chipset, which also powers Samsung’s Galaxy S23 lineup, which was released earlier this month.
+The Hasselblad camera branding can be seen on this year’s flagship as well, which as OnePlus claims can produce an “almost DSLR-level portrait”.
 The website does not provide any other info on the device but rumours suggest that the main sensor will be 50 MP with a 32 MP telephoto and a 48 MP ultrawide lens.

 The device is expected to have a 6.7-inch LTPO3 AMOLED display and a 5,000 mAh battery with 100W fast charging.